 The current application fee is $75 and must be paid online with a credit card.

-The application fee will be automatically waived with registration and attendance at one of our information sessions.
+The application fee will be automatically waived with registration and attendance at one of our information sessions and completion of a survey following the session.
 We do not grant application fee deferrals or refunds.

 MSBAPM is a fee-based program.
 Students pay per credit they are enrolled in any given semester.
-Current course fees are $975 per credit hour (or $2,925 per 3-credit course).
+Current course fees are $1,150 per credit hour ($3,450 per 3-credit course).

 The cost is the same for residents, non-residents, and international students.